-NOTE: Ensure the information displayed matches the installed configuration if it does not.
+NOTE: The information displayed must match the installed configuration.

-2. Select Edit Client List.
+Select Edit Client List.

 The list of clients will appear.
 If there are no defined clients, the list will be empty

 - 3. Press the INS key to create a new client or highlight the client you wish to edit and then press Enter. - 4.
 Insert to add a new client entry. - 5.
 Enter the client Host name in Client Name.